-Associated Press reporter Ryan Nakashima recently conducted an experiment during his Bay Area News Group fellowship to see if publishers should raise prices on readers that use ad blockers.
+Associated Press reporter Ryan Nakashima recently conducted an experiment during his Bay Area News Group fellowship to see if publishers should raise subscription prices on readers who visit their websites while using ad blockers.

-The results from his test showed some promising insights into how modern publishers — from local weeklies to national newspapers — can work around ad blockers with metered paywalls.
+The results from his test showed some promising insights into how modern publishing brands can (and should) work around ad blockers with metered paywalls.

-Ad blockers: A major challenge for modern publishing brands
+Ad blockers: A major challenge for today’s biggest publishing brands

 According to eMarketer, 30% of all internet users will be using ad blockers soon.
 Given that’s almost one-third of internet traffic, publishers simply can’t afford to ignore this group altogether — especially when using a metering model to grow subscriptions.